 How to Apply:

-- To apply, candidates should complete the internship application for Senator Merkley’s office on his website; indicate interest in applying for one or both of The grants (The Otto and Verdell Rutherford Congressional Intern Scholarship and The ‘We the People’ Congressional Intern Scholarship).
+- To apply, candidates should complete the internship application for Senator Merkley’s office on his website; indicate interest in applying for one or both of the scholarships (The Otto and Verdell Rutherford Congressional Intern Scholarship and The ‘We the People’ Congressional Intern Scholarship).

 - Submit the additional essay questions as applicable, which are listed below.
 If selected for this paid internship, a successful applicant must meet one of the citizenship and/or residency requirements set forth in Pub.
 L. 115-141 § 704 (2018).